Jason Miller (fighter): Legal issues

-On August 21, 2020, Miller was arrested and charged with two felonies: first-degree burglary and grand theft auto.
-He was booked into the Orange County jail and held without bail.
-On May 11, 2021, Miller accepted a plea deal in which he pleaded guilty to the vandalism charge, while the grand theft auto charge was dismissed.
-Miller was sentenced to serve 364 days in jail and two years of probation upon release.
+On August 21, 2020, Miller was arrested and charged with the felonies of first-degree burglary and grand theft auto.
+He was held in Orange County jail without bail.
+On May 11, 2021, Miller accepted a plea deal in which he would plead guilty to the vandalism charge and the grand theft auto charge would be dismissed.
+Miller was sentenced to one year of incarceration and two years of probation upon his release.